rhuynh06/rhuynh06/README.md

-# 👋 Hi, I'm Ryan Huynh!
+# Hi, I'm Ryan Huynh!

-🎓 **Computer Science Student @ UC Irvine**
+**Computer Science Student @ UC Irvine**
-💻 **Passionate about Artificial Intelligence and Machine Learning!**
+**Passionate about Artificial Intelligence and Machine Learning!**

 I'm a student at the University of California, Irvine majoring in Computer Science, actively pursuing knowledge and hands-on experience in cutting-edge technologies.
 My goal is to contribute to impactful projects while constantly improving my technical skills.

 ---

-## 🌟 About Me
+## About Me
-- 🔭 I’m currently learning advanced Python concepts and diving into Machine Learning frameworks like TensorFlow and PyTorch.
+- I’m currently learning advanced Python concepts and diving into Machine Learning frameworks like TensorFlow and PyTorch.
-- 🌱 **Learning Goals for 2025:** Expand my knowledge of cloud computing and contribute to open-source AI/ML projects.
+- **Learning Goals for 2025:** Expand my knowledge of cloud computing and contribute to open-source AI/ML projects.
-- ⚡ Fun Fact: I love gaming 🎮 and experimenting with web design 🎨!
 - Check out my website @ [https://ryanhuynh.me/](https://ryanhuynh.me/)

 ---